little-Patrick/helmholtz/Docs/formulas.md

 # Solve for Helmholtz Frequency
-## Find Helmholtz resonance frequency, the frequency of the tap-tuned note
+## Find Helmholtz resonance frequency, the frequency (Hz) of the desired tap-tuned note.
 ### helmholtz_formula(c, a, v, leff)
 - Take four arguments
     - c: speed of sound